formlio/forml/docs/dsl/query/design.rst

 Internal Design
 ===============

-The DSL uses comprehensive class hierarchy to implement the desired API.
+The DSL uses a comprehensive class hierarchy to implement the desired API.
 Although the internal design is irrelevant from the practical usability standpoint, it is essential for implementing additional :ref:`parsers <query-parser>`.